nederhof/newgardiner/README.md

 - Default glyphs for the 38 control characters introduced in Unicode 12 (2019) and Unicode 15 (2022).
 - Various ligatures and auxiliary signs for the implementation of [HieroJax](https://github.com/nederhof/hierojax).

 From the extended list only the **core** signs are included in the font.
 The 568 **non-core** signs are unverified and undocumented, and are thereby pointless and were introduced in Unicode for all the wrong reasons (don't ask).
-In the font, the non-core signs have placeholder glyphs **nc**.
 A handful of non-core signs that were drawn by mistake are kept in a separate font.

+**Do not ask me to add non-core signs.
+I cannot draw something if I don't know what that something is.**

 View the font in [GitHub Pages](https://nederhof.github.io/newgardiner/page0.html).